william89731/home-assistant-smartphone-ui/README.md

 # home-assistant-smartphone-ui

-i used the vertcical and horizontal stack.
+i used the vertical and horizontal stack.

 you need to install: